 public enum GraphFunctionName {

+Sine,

+MultiSine

 }

 Enumerations can be considered syntactical sugar.
 By default, each label of the enumeration represents an integer.
 The first label corresponds to 0, the second label to 1, and so on.
 So we can keep using the enumeration field to index our array.
 However, the compiler will complain that an enumeration cannot be implicitly cast to an integer.
 We have to explicitly perform this cast when using it as an index in Update.